RupankarCh/my-notes/Cloud Computing/readme.md

 ## Data lifecycle management:
 How data is handled from creation to eventual deletion.
+**Lifecycle Strategy**: A **structured approach to managing data from its initial creation and active use to its eventual archiving and permanent deletion**.

 ### Data Classification and Tiering:
 Not all data is equally valuable or accessed with the same frequency.
 Cloud providers offer **different storage tiers to match your data's access patterns with the right cost**.
 Storage cost decreases and retieval cost increases for less frequently accessed data.